 RESEARCH

 Our research intersects math modelling and machine learning with medicine and physiology to achieve 3 goals: 1) improve patient outcomes; 2) improve clinical operations, and 3) uncover novel physiology.
-Our projects typically focus on the hematologic, pulmonary, and cardiac systems – but we are interested in any situations where computational tools can realistically help patients.
-We believe in collaborative and open-science, and building tools that can actually get used in the clinic.
+Our projects typically focus on clinical blood tests, and blood cell dynamics - but we are a interested in any situations where computational can realistically help patients.
+Our goal is not just to contribute to scientific knowledge, but to actually build and deploy tools into the clinic.
+We believe in collaborative, open, and reproducible science.

 Adaptive patient benchmarking